-The NPS uses a selection and ranking process during all projects and actions called Choosing By Advantages (CBA).
-In the CBA process, the NPS asks "what and how large are the advantages of each of the alternatives?" proposed for a project, "how important are the advantages of each of the alternatives?," and "are those advantages worth the associated cost?"
-A CBA workshop was conducted on November 1, 2011, at the Preserve for the purpose of determining the preferred alternative.
-Workshop participants consisting of NPS (Preserve, Denver Service Center, and contractor) staff and cooperating state (FWC) and federal (USFWS) agency participants reviewed the project alternatives to determine which alternative best meets the project purpose, need for action, and objectives.

-It was determined by the CBA process that alternative 3 provides the greatest total importance of advantages to the NPS and the public.
+The NPS also used a process called Choosing By Advantages (CBA) in order to determine the relative advantages of implementing each alternative, compared to implementing the other alternatives.
+A CBA workshop was conducted on November 1, 2011.
+Workshop participants included NPS (Preserve, Denver Service Center, and contractor) staff and cooperating state (FWC) and federal (USFWS) agency participants.
+Through the CBA process, the NPS determined that alternative 3 would provide the greatest advantages to the NPS and the public.